-- The employment of registered dietitians is expected to grow about as fast as average for all occupations through 2014, (US Bureau of Labor Statistics).
-More information on careers, salaries and job outlook can be obtained from the website of The American Dietetic Association.
+- The employment of registered dietitians is expected to grow faster than average for all occupations through 2022, (US Bureau of Labor Statistics).
+More information on careers, salaries and job outlook can be obtained from the website of Academy of Nutrition and Dietetics.

 Family & Consumer Sciences Department